Programmat0r/XLSXLib/README.md

 # XLSXLib
-A small and simple .NET Library to read XLSX Files
+A lightweight .NET Library to read XLSX Files